ADALabUCSD/DeepPostures/docs/getting_started/inference.md

     --padding {drop,zero,wrap}
-                        Padding scheme for the last part of data that does not fill a whole lstm window (default: drop)
+                        Padding scheme for the last part of data that does not fill a whole lstm window (default: drop) --amp-factor AMP_FACTOR
+                        Factor to increase the number of neurons in the CNN layers (default: 2)

 #### The three schemes of padding/imputation: